navinrahim/CarND-Unscented-Kalman-Filter-Project/README.md

 This is optional!

-If you'd like to generate your own radar and lidar data, see the [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for Matlab scripts that can generate additional data.
+To generate radar and lidar data, see the
+[utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for
+Matlab scripts that can generate additional data.